riker2072/10LC/README.md

 Beta version 0.9 notes

-Advantage of C implementation is speed, but not using calc.
+Advantage of this implementation is speed, but not using calc.
 ROM means some aspects of the calculator may seem different than original.

 Features: